GemHunt/CoinSorter/README.md

 	with local or remote control.
 For example a coin collector could use this to
-	semi-automatically sort coins in his basement at home from his smart phone while he is waiting in line at the grocery store.
+	semi-automatically sort coins in his basement at home from his smart phone while he is waiting in line at the bank to dump the last batch of coins he searched.

 #CoinSorter Project:
 This program watches a directory for images to appear.